DANCE FESTIVAL 2021

 14. The decision of the committee in all matters arising out of, or not specifically covered in these rules and regulations is final.

-15. Any complaints must be made in writing and sent/emailed to the relevant section Secretary within one week of the close of the Festival and be accompanied by a stamped addressed envelope.
+15. Any complaints must be made in writing and sent/emailed to the relevant section Secretary within one week of the close of the Festival and if written, be accompanied by a stamped addressed envelope.

 Supplementary Rules for Dance.

-D2 No competitor may present more than one dance in any solo class but may appear twice in one class in duet, trio and up to 3 times in different genre group classes.
+D2 No performer may present more than one dance in any solo class but may appear twice in one class in duet, trio and up to 3 times in different genre group classes.

-D3 Competitors may only enter solo dances in their own age group and open classes.
+D3 Performers may only enter solo dances in their own age group.

 D4 Pointe work is not allowed in any section under 13 years or in any Novice Class.

-D5 A competitor may not perform a dance more than once during the course of the Festival with the exception of performances in the Championships.
-A competitor may repeat a winning dance for a maximum of three years.
+D5 A performer may not perform a dance more than once during the course of the Festival with the exception of performances in the Championships.
+A performer may repeat a winning dance for a maximum of three years.